-Ms. Drumgold provides administrative support to the Governing Board and staff as an office manager.
+Ms. Drumgold-Barnett provides administrative support to the Governing Board and staff as an office manager.
 Her varied duties include establishment and maintenance of payroll, Board records, correspondence, publications, and staff files.
 She has primary responsibility for implementing the solicitation procedures of the nominations process for new Board members; reconciling financial records as a contracting officer; and arranging travel needs for the Executive Director and Deputy Executive Director.
 Ms. Drumgold-Barnett also serves as liaison for the Combined Federal Campaign.

 Ms. Mwalimu serves as the Governing Board's Contracting and Executive Officer.
 In these capacities, she executes contracts for the Governing Board, manages the Board's budget submission and execution, and has oversight of the Board's administrative operations.
 In addition, she manages the personnel and administrative actions of Board members and staff.
 Dr. Mwalimu also serves as the Board's Principal Liaison Officer for the Office of Committee Management, and is an Information Technology Coordinator at the Department of Education.
 Dr. Mwalimu is the principal staff person responsible for the execution of the Board's quarterly meeting agenda and is the contact person for Federal Register notices.
 Dr. Mwalimu previously served as Senior Project Director for Aspen Systems Corporation and managed contracts with the U.S. Department of Justice, U.S. Department of Health and Human Services, Social Security Administration, and U.S. Department of Education.
 She also taught law at the University of Zambia.
 Dr. Mwalimu holds LLB and LLM degrees from the University of Zambia, and LLM and S.J.D. degrees from Georgetown University Law Center in Washington D.C.

 Ms. Regis serves as the Governing Board's principal staff on matters related to financial management of program funds.
 Ms. Regis' major responsibilities include assisting in the development of the Board's fiscal year budgets; formulating and adjusting the annual operational plans based on financial allotments; tracking and monitoring Board expenditures; reconciling financial records and providing regular reports; monitoring contract delivery orders and payment files for Board contracts and purchases; processing and tracking invoice payments received from vendors; and serving as liaison for the Governing Board between the Education Department's Budget and Finance Divisions.
 Ms. Regis also provides administrative and technical support.